 Under what circumstances do calves need a colostrum supplement or replacement?

-There are many instances where calves should be fed a colostrum product.
+There are many instances where a colostrum product should be fed to calves.
 For instance, calves born in very cold weather, twin births and calves born to first-calf heifers.
 However, calves born with difficulty (also known as dystocia) are at the greatest risk for failure of passive transfer of immunity, since they are often slow to get up and suckle.
 Additionally, these calves’ ability to absorb antibodies may be compromised due to the delay of nursing and altered metabolic parameters.

 Whenever calves are born with intervention or assistance, the calf should be given at least a supplement dose of colostrum, if not a full replacement dose.
 Consider supplementing any calf that has not suckled within 1-2 hours of birth.

 With each minute that passes after birth, a calf’s ability to absorb antibodies is reduced.
 By 24 hours the gut is almost completely closed and can no longer absorb antibodies.
 Therefore, colostrum must be fed as soon as possible after birth, ideally within an hour.